random82/blog/_posts/2018-02-22-we-need-accurate-estimates.md

 ## Why this range is so wide?

 I guess that's something that most of us heard at least one time.
-We looked at a pile of work with no point of reference and were asked about how long it's going to take.
-There is an answer which is always wrong and doesn't help anyone: **I don't know**
+We got a new work, we haven't clue about, we looked at a pile of work in front of us with no single point of reference and were asked about how long it's going to take.
+Regardless of the answer, there is one that is universally wrong and terrible and doesn't help anyone: **I don't know**

+Most of us when working on projects or initiatives would need to give some estimates.
+I believe that we can always provide an estimate if we apply some method and in most cases we have more information about a situation that it seems in the first glance.
+I've never met a single person who asked about single dollar accurate estimate, doesn't matter if they came from waterfall or agile world, we always spoke about ranges.

 But sometimes even if we have a clue or apply some estimation technique the results might not be very compelling to your team or stakeholders when the estimate range comes wider than expected (sic!).
-Some people will come with a witty advice to look at the work complexity - but complexity is only one factor that drives time and budget estimates.
-There are far more variables and finding them and approximating can be done only by doing the work.
+Some people will come with a witty advice to look at the work complexity - but complexity is only one of many factors that drives time and budget estimates.
+There are far many more variables and finding them and approximating can be done only by doing the work.

 I'm a big fan of Monte Carlo simulations when it comes to estimation.
 Regardless if you apply Monte Carlo method or use other statistical method to provide a range of time that, in most cases, become a budget of a project or initiative, the range might come quite wide.

-Recently I was in the situation when the most accurate estimate I was able to offer was between 7 and 14 sprints.
-Correct, I could be off twice.
-That's asking customer: _"I'll need between N and 2*N dollars to get the backlog finished"_.
-Also, it's a fixed scope job that adds its own twist to the whole story.

-Probably, something like _"hold on, that's if you assume there are no changes to backlog"_ might cross your mind.
-Yeah, fixed scope jobs can bite both ways.

 ## _"A more accurate estimate"_